Easy Ensemble: Simple Deep Ensemble Learning for Sensor-Based Human Activity Recognition

 \section{Introduction}

-With the widespread of Internet of Things (IoT) devices, sensor values can be easily collected and applied to human activity recognition (HAR).
-In HAR, IoT sensors are appropriate for recording the behavior of individuals who move around compared to a fixed camera.
-In other words, HAR is a vital application of IoT technology.
-It is difficult for humans to interpret the context of raw sensor values and human behavior differs among individuals; therefore, automatic feature extraction by deep representation learning is used to build HAR models.
-To develop an accurate HAR model, researchers have investigated various model architectures \cite{Xu2019_b, Long2019, kwang2019} using deep learning in the image recognition field.
+\IEEEPARstart{W}{ith} the widespread of Internet of Things (IoT) devices, sensor values can be easily collected and applied to human activity recognition (HAR\footnote{All acronyms are listed in Appendix.}).
+IoT sensors are appropriate for recording the behavior of individuals who move around compared to a fixed camera because the current IoT device enables wireless sensing.
+IoT devices enable the digitization of various natural information through sensors and wireless communication.
+IoT devices can be applied to many fields, such as monitoring a manufacturing process \cite{Muhammad2018}, and flood severity prediction \cite{Mohammed2020}.
+HAR is one of the vital applications of IoT technology.
+Nakamura et al. \cite{Nakamura2017} developed a general-purpose IoT sensing device: SenStick, and equipped it with some commodities, such as a pencil, chopsticks, and toothbrush.
+By using such divices, we can easily implement IoT sensing commodities; therefore, various sensor values are now continuously recorded by IoT devices.
+In contrast, it is difficult for humans to interpret the context of raw sensor values and human behavior differs among individuals; therefore, automatic feature extraction by deep representation learning is used to build HAR models.
+To develop an accurate HAR model, researchers have investigated various model architectures \cite{Xu2019_b, Long2019, kwang2019} using deep learning.